m-Powered/Kubernetes-Minikube-Documentation/README.md

 Wait until the compute operator pod is running.

 Now your remote C2D minikube can accept and process jobs.
+If you are an SME and would like to have bespoke implementations of C2D, please send us an email at hello[at]mpowered[dot]io